 3. Energy Efficiency

-Your choice of roof material can greatly affect your home energy bills.
+Your choice of roof material can greatly affect your home energy bills in Colorado Springs.
 An energy-efficient roof reflects the sun’s heat away from your home during the summer and properly insulates your home to keep it warmer during the winter.
 A stone-coated steel roof is an energy-efficient roof option.

 Metal roofs are known for high solar reflectivity and thermal resistance.
 A roof with high solar reflectivity reflects much of the sun’s heat away from a home instead of absorbing it to help keep the home cooler during the summer.
 Roof materials with high thermal resistance resist the flow of heat through them to help keep your home warmer during the winter and cooler during the summer.

-Stone-coated steel roofs offer many unique benefits that make them ideal residential roof options in the state of Colorado.
-Contact the roofing experts at Empire Roofing and Restoration to schedule a new roof installation today.
+Stone-coated steel roofs offer many unique benefits like hail damage prevention, which make them ideal residential roof options in the state of Colorado.
+Contact the Colorado Springs roofing experts at Empire Roofing and Restoration to schedule a new roof installation today.